The Beatles on The Ed Sullivan Show: Background

 The Beatles began to receive attention in the mainstream American press and radio play in November and December 1963.
+On 18 November 1963, the Huntley-Brinkley Report news program aired a somewhat derogatory segment of the group while, on 3 January, a more positive report was done for The Jack Paar Program, both on NBC.
 Due to rapidly growing listener demand, the band's first single on Capitol Records, "I Want to Hold Your Hand" was rush-released in late December, three weeks ahead of schedule.
 (Capitol had hoped that the single's original release date, on January 16, 1964, would allow the Beatles' Sullivan Show appearances in early February to bolster sales.
 Instead, the song reached the top of the Billboard Hot 100 chart on January 25, 1964, just before the Beatles were due to arrive in the U.S.)

 Appearances

 1964

-The Beatles flew into John F. Kennedy International Airport on February 7 to a waiting crowd of 5,000 fans, and after a press conference arrived at the Plaza Hotel in Manhattan.
+The Beatles flew into the recently renamed John F. Kennedy International Airport in New York on February 7 to a waiting crowd of 5,000 fans, and after a press conference arrived at the Plaza Hotel in Manhattan.

 During the February 8 rehearsals for their first performance, lead guitarist George Harrison was confined to the hotel while recovering from strep throat; Beatles road manager Neil Aspinall and an Ed Sullivan Show staffer took turns standing in for George during the rehearsals.